Safe & Sound Protocol (SSP)

 What to Expect During A Treatment

 The participant needs to actively listen and attend to the music for the time it is playing.
 Mindless activities such as drawing or colouring can be done during the intervention, as long as they don’t take attention away from focusing on the music.
-At the beginning of each session, a test song is played to set the volume for the music.
+At the beginning of each half hour segment, a test song is played to set the volume for the music.

 During the intervention, the volume of certain songs may be quieter due to the frequencies being filtered.
 It is important not to adjust the volume but rather to listen to the best of one’s ability.
 There is a big variety in the songs played, and some will be repeated throughout the protocol.
 They may sound different due to the frequencies being filtered.

 People can experience a variety of sensations throughout the body during the treatment.
 Tiredness around hour three is not uncommon, as the middle ear muscles fatigue and the nervous system begins to more deeply relax.
 Occasionally, people may experience mild agitation in the initial stages of the protocol as the nervous system starts to engage with the sound frequencies.
 If this happens, more breaks will be taken and relaxation exercises will be given.

-Tracking one’s body sensations as well as mental and emotional state, energy levels, and quality of sleep throughout the treatment process can be useful to see the progression during the two weeks.
+Tracking one’s body sensations as well as mental and emotional state, energy levels, and quality of sleep throughout the treatment process can be useful to see the progression during the intervention.
 At the end of the treatment, the nervous system will be recalibrate back to its original baseline for functioning.
 Unless there is a significant stressor, the intervention generally does not have to be repeated more than once.

 What is the Cost of Treatment?